 The One into the Many for Infinite Possibilities

 Generally, for anything you’re doing, there are expanded possibilities.
-Multiplying and multipurposing your art and work is to align with the flow of nature, where the one seed becomes the many, which become the many more.
+Multiplying your creations by repurposing content, is to align with the flow of nature, where the one seed becomes the many, which become the many more.

 Table of Contents